When you think "Accounting" do you feel confused or intimidated?

-And remember as you go thru my website and learn all about bookkeeping and accounting - if at any point you decide you don't get it or you just don't want to keep your own books, for whatever reason, I do provide bookkeeping and accounting services.
+I want to mention once again - if at any point you decide you don't get it or you just don't want to keep your own books, for whatever reason, and you need bookkeeping help, I do provide bookkeeping and accounting services.

 I've been in accounting for over 20 years - working with small businesses - posting deposits and checks, preparing financial statements, calculating and paying payroll, tracking and paying payroll tax returns, preparing budgets, forecasting cash flow, preparing sales tax returns and business tax returns, and more.